motns/mandrake/README.md

 Instead, we decided to port the custom validation framework from our API layer.
 It is a battle-tested system, with more detailed (and machine-parsable) errors, and full introspection support for generating documentation.
-Plus, thanks to Ruby, it has a nice clean DSL slapped on top of it.
+Plus, thanks to Ruby, it now has a nice clean DSL slapped on top of it.

 ## What's missing

 These are features that certain other frameworks currently support, but we specifically decided not to.
-Many of these were dropped because they would otherwise violate our primary principle of trasparency.
+Many of these were dropped because they would potentially turn Models into black boxes, where you won't know what they do until run time.

 ### No dynamic attributes